Explore Promptwatch, track 10 prompts for free

 • A healthcare startup fine-tunes Llama 3 on de-identified medical records to create a clinical decision support tool, building on the foundation model's general medical knowledge while adding institution-specific protocols and guidelines

-• An enterprise evaluates GPT-5.4, Claude Sonnet 4.6, and Gemini 2.5 Pro for their customer-facing AI assistant, running each model through domain-specific benchmarks to determine which best handles their product knowledge and support scenarios
+• An enterprise evaluates current GPT models, current Claude Sonnet models, and Gemini Pro models for their customer-facing AI assistant, running each model through domain-specific benchmarks to determine which best handles their product knowledge and support scenarios

 • A legal technology company deploys DeepSeek V3.2 on-premise for contract analysis, leveraging the open-weight model's strong reasoning capabilities while keeping all client data within their infrastructure to meet compliance requirements

-• A GEO analytics platform monitors citation rates across all major foundation models, helping clients understand which of their content gets referenced by GPT-5.4 vs. Claude vs. Gemini and optimize accordingly
+• A GEO analytics platform monitors citation rates across all major foundation models, helping clients understand which of their content gets referenced by current GPT models vs. Claude vs. Gemini and optimize accordingly

 Share this article